gregnavis/active_record_doctor/README.md

 them and it's a good idea to double-check that you won't drop something necessary.

+Also, extra indexes on primary keys are considered extraneous too and will be reported.

 ## Author

 This gem is developed and maintained by [Greg Navis](http://www.gregnavis.com).